List of Hollyoaks characters introduced in 2024: James Barnes

-James Barnes is the newborn son of Leah Barnes (Ela-May Demircan) and Dillon Ray (Nathaniel Dass), who was born on 16 September 2025, in scenes which aired in Episode 6491 on 16 September 2024.
+James Barnes is the son of Leah Barnes (Ela-May Demircan) and Dillon Ray (Nathaniel Dass), who was born on 16 September 2025, in scenes which aired in Episode 6491 on 16 September 2024.
 He is named after Leah's stepfather, James Nightingale (Gregory Finnegan), who was killed off in a car explosion after a bomb planted underneath his car by villainous gangster Dave Williams (Dominic Power) (aka Blue), detonated with him and his husband, Ste Hay (Kieron Richardson) inside leaving the latter in a year-long coma.

 After the time jump, it was revealed that Leah was pregnant and went into labor at an engagement party at Casa McQueen.
 Leah gave birth to James with the help of her aunt Leela Dexter (Kirsty-Leigh Porter) and cousin Peri Lomax (Ruby O'Donnell), moments before Ste was brought out of his coma.
 Initially, it was unknown who the father was and it was originally assumed to be Charlie Dean (Charlie Behan), until it was confirmed on 23 September 2024 that Dillon was the father.
 This has caused worry as Dillon is Leah's brother, Lucas Hay's (Oscar Curtis) boyfriend and both feel that he won't forgive them for their infidelity.
 Leah wanted to give James up for adoption, but gave Ste the opportunity to raise him himself whilst she goes off to university in America.
 Ste agrees to raise James last minute, which has caused discomfort for Dillon, who doesn't want to be revealed as the father.
 Leah then departed Hollyoaks to go to uni, with Demircan's final scenes airing on 24 September 2024.